 Beirut is alive with the sound of protest.
-It’s just gone 8pm on a hot and humid night in early September and hundreds of demonstrators have surged through a makeshift barricade, heading towards the Grand Serail and the centre of government.
+It’s just gone 8pm and hundreds of demonstrators have surged through a makeshift barricade heading towards the Grand Serail and the centre of government.

 What kind of Lebanon do you want?